bill-c-martin/bill-c-martin.github.io/_posts/portfolio/2015-01-04-beazley-enrollment-platform.md

 ### Challenges Overcame

-Time and deadlines were the biggest challenge on this project.
-We had a lot of tasks to divide amongst four developers who were added to the project last minute.

-We pulled through and make the deadline though!

-This project was also the biggest undertaking I had to date in terms of cross-team coordination.
+This project was the biggest undertaking I had to date in terms of cross-team coordination due to all the Java technology being leveraged:

-On top of my team of four PHP web developers, we have the following teams to coordinate with, all building our pieces in parallel:

 - **WMB** - Manage queues and inter-application communications/mapping
 - **Business Rules Team** - Validate business rule on XML request from us